Fuwayrit: Water resources

 A rather large stone wall was built on the western side of ridge of Jebel Fuwayrit.
 While the purpose of this structure is unknown, it is speculated that it was constructed sometime in the 20th century to help accumulate rain water and surface run-off from the jebel.

-Nature
+Wildlife

 Together with Ras Laffan, Fuwayrit accommodates approximately 30% of all sea turtle nests in Qatar.
 Fuwayrit Beach is reported as offering the best protection to turtle eggs anywhere in the country, with 14 nests being preserved in 2012.
 The area's natural geography offers a suitable breeding ground for sea turtles, particularly within its sandspits.
-During the sea turtle breeding season (late Spring and early Summer), the Ministry of Municipality and Environment (MME) closes the beach to visitors and periodically patrols the area.
+During the sea turtle breeding season (late Spring and early Summer), the Ministry of Municipality and Environment closes the beach to visitors and periodically patrols the area.